-PIT tags were inserted into the body cavity using a 12-gauge hypodermic needle and modified syringe (Prentice 1990) after anesthetizing the fish with a bath containing 70mg tricaine methanesulfonate (MS-222) L-1 buffered with sodium bicarbonate to a pH of 7 and kept in a bath for 90s after losing equilibrium (Summerfelt 1990).
+PIT tags were inserted into the body cavity using a 12-gauge hypodermic needle and modified syringe (Prentice 1990) while fish were under anesthesia.
+The anesthetizing bath contained 70mg tricaine methanesulfonate (MS-222) L-1 buffered with sodium bicarbonate to a pH of 7 and fish were and kept in the bath for 90s after losing equilibrium (Summerfelt 1990).